zf4223v1ms7/nexus-sdk/docs/guides/math-branching-dag-builder.md

 ## Validation and Execution with the CLI

 Now that you've constructed the branching math DAG, you can test it out with the Nexus CLI.
-For detailed steps on how to validate, publish, and execute this DAG with different inputs, see the [Math Branching DAG: 5-Minute Quickstart](math-branching-quickstart.md) guide.
+For detailed steps on how to validate, publish, and execute this DAG with different inputs, see the [Dev Quickstart](math-branching-quickstart.md) guide.

 The quickstart provides step-by-step instructions for: